sergiud/rebuttal/README.md

 ## Features

 * Creation of a master list of referee comments and the corresponding replies
-* Support for cross-referencings the changes (i.e., additions, deletions, and changes) within the original manuscript and the rebuttal letter
+* Support for cross-referencing the changes (i.e., additions, deletions, and changes) within the original manuscript and the rebuttal letter

 ## Getting Started